oneapi-src/oneDPL/_sources/parallel_api/range_based_api.rst.txt

 * ``views::take``: A range adapter that produces a view of the first N elements from another view.
 * ``views::drop``: A range adapter that produces a view excluding the first N elements from another view.

-Example of Range-based API Usage
+Example of Range-Based API Usage
 --------------------------------

 .. code:: cpp